NegiPrashant33/90DaysOfDevOps/day21/answers.md

 5. Why and when to use Docker ?

+    The `Why` aspect of using Docker can be understood by first understanding what Docker is

+    Docker is a containerization platform that provides easy way to containerize your applications, which means, using Docker you can build container images, run the images to create containers and also push these containers to container registries such as DockerHub.

+    In simple words, you can understand as **containerization is a concept or technology** and **Docker Implements Containerization**.

+    So the main purpose of docker is to provide an efficient way to package and deploy applications.

+    `When` to use docker

+    - When you want to provide isolation to your application.
+    - When you want to run a microservices architecture.
+    - Where continuous integration and continuous deployment is required.
+    - When you want multi platform compatability for your application.
+    - When you want to scale application.

 6. Explain the Docker components and how they interact with each other.

     Docker components